jbrayton/Golden-Hill-HTTP-Library/README.md

 * TLS/SSL Pinning.
 * Convenience methods on URLRequest and HTTPURLResponse.

+To use with Carthage, add this to Cartfile:

+    github "jbrayton/Golden-Hill-HTTP-Library" "1.0"

 ## URLSession Extension

 The URLSession extension provides methods that remove the tedious work of determining whether a response was received, whether the status code indicates that the response was successful, and converting a JSON response into a JSON object.